 Visiting other libraries

-Access arrangements to public and university libraries vary, and you are advised to check in advance of your visit.
+Access arrangements to public and university libraries vary.
+You are advised to check in advance of your visit.

 Search other library catalogues